 For World Teachers Day, we’d like to draw attention to some remarkable young people, who are volunteering to teach extra classes to marginalized children in isolated pockets of Cambodia and keep them in school.

 In Cambodian public schools, poor teaching quality is a major barrier to education as teachers are paid low salaries, they face over-crowded, under-resourced classes and they often don’t receive adequate training required to adopt effective methodologies.
-The main component the Youth Star volunteer leaders’ work is to increase literacy at village level and to equip young people with the tools needed to succeed in school and to participate in improving life in their communities.
+When children receive poor quality education they are likely to be more at risk to drop out of school early.
+The main component of the Youth Star volunteer leaders’ work is to increase literacy at the village level and to equip young people with the tools needed to succeed in school and to participate in improving life in their communities.

 Strengthen children’s confidence